timing71/livetiming-core/README.md

 - `LIVETIMING_ROUTER` - URL of the master router to connect to; if unspecified, services will start in standalone mode.
+- `LIVETIMING_AUTH_ID` - Auth ID (username) for authenticating with the Timing71
+  master router.
-- `LIVETIMING_SHARED_SECRET` - a shared secret for authenticating internal
-  components with the master router.
+- `LIVETIMING_SHARED_SECRET` - a shared secret for authenticating with the master router.
 Only authenticated components may publish data or register RPC endpoints on the Timing71 network.
+Paired with the auth ID above.
 - `SENTRY_DSN` - DSN to use for [Sentry](https://sentry.io/) error reporting
   service.
 If not set, then Sentry is not used.